Vorbert-Kruk/html-styles-inliner-cli/README.md

 If no path is specified, then the file will be generated in the same directory as the original file.
 Generated file will have the same name as the original file, but with the prefix of "inlined-". <br />

-Eg.: If the input file path is `./public/index.html` then the file will be generated in `./public/inlined-index.html`
+For example, if the input file path is `./public/index.html` then the file will be generated as `./public/inlined-index.html`

 So the following command: